November 25, 2025

 • Disassembly instructions

-A sustainable lifecycle is part of the design.
+A sustainable lifecycle should be considered part of the overall design and specification process.

 Step 8: Educate Your Clients Without Overwhelming Them